vibueno/PixelOdrom/README.md

 ## Instructions
 * Select the width and height and create a new canvas
 * Select a color with the color picker
 * Paint pixels by clicking on them.
-You can also paint more then one pixel in one go by keeping the mouse button pressed.
+You can also paint more then one pixel in one go by dragging the mouse
+* You may reset pixel colors by using the erase tool.
+Dragging function works for erasing too
 * Click on Save to download your work